Do you have management staff, or do you have effective leadership in your business?

-With effective leadership, you’ll be able to empower and motivate your team in a way they’re capable of handling everything expertly when you’re not there.
+With effective leadership, Harv assures that you’ll be able to empower and motivate your team in a way they’re capable of handling everything expertly when you’re not there.

-Because once your business runs smoothly without the demand for your involvement, you’ve leveled up your leadership-kung fu.
+Because once your business runs smoothly without the demand for your involvement, you’ve leveled up what he refers to as your leadership-kung-fu.

 And that’s how your impact on the world becomes amplified, and how you’ll get to enjoy the abundance of wealth, as well as the lifestyle you’ve created for yourself!